ohpyupi/study.security-plus/network-basics.md

   * To obtain a valid TCP/IP configuration, `ifconfig /renew`
 * ICMP (Internet Control Message Protocol)
   * Used by network devices to dianose network communication issues
-  * Used to determine if or not data is reaching its inended destination in a timely manner
+  * Used to determine if or not data is reaching its intended destination in a timely manner

 ### NAT (Network Address Translation)
 * Used to hide the internal IP addresses by modifying IP address information in IP packet headers while in trasit across a traffic routing device